 12 ounces (1 1/2 packages) cream cheese, at room temperature

-1/2 teaspoon pure vanilla extract
+1 teaspoon pure vanilla extract

 1/8 teaspoon kosher salt

-1 cup (200 g) sugar
+1 cup (200 g) granulated sugar

 1/8 teaspoon cream of tartar

-In a medium, heavy-bottom saucepan, place the remaining 1/4 cup (2 fluid ounces) water, sugar and cream of tartar, and whisk to combine well.
+In a small bowl, place the gelatin and about half of the water and mix to combine well.
+Transfer the hydrated gelatin to the bowl of a stand mixer (or a large bowl to use with a hand mixer).
+In a small, heavy-bottom saucepan, place the remaining water, sugar, and cream of tartar, and whisk to combine well.
 Cook the sugar mixture over medium-high heat until it reaches the softball stage, between 238°F and 240°F, on an instant read thermometer.
 Remove the saucepan from the heat immediately, and pour the cooked sugar mixture down the side of the bowl of the stand mixer into the gelatin mixture.
-Whisk to combine and allow the mixture to cool briefly.
-It will bubble.
-Beat the mixture on medium-high speed with the whisk attachment (or with a hand mixer) until the mixture is white, thick and glossy.
-It should nearly triple in size.
-It is ready when the mixture pours off the whisk (or beaters) very slowly when the attachment is raised.
-Add the cream cheese mixture, and whip again on medium-high speed to combine.
+Beat the mixture on medium-high speed with the whisk attachment (or with a hand mixer) until the mixture is white, thick and glossy and nearly tripled in size.
+Add the cream cheese mixture and the optional vanilla bean seeds, and whip again on medium-high speed to combine.
 Remove the whipped cream from the refrigerator and fold it into the cream cheese and marshmallow mixture until no more than a few white streaks remain.